The healing process requires compassion and support. At Pacific Grove Hospital, we have the tools to help.

 Treatment for aggression in adults near Riverside & Corona, CA

 In order to work through aggressive behaviors, one must first identify the primary cause and underlying factors.
 The most common way to treat and reduce aggressive behavior in an adult is some form of psychotherapy, such as cognitive behavioral therapy (CBT).
 Through psychotherapy treatment methods, an individual can learn how to control their behaviors, develop better coping skills, and develop the ability to understand the consequences of their behavior.

 Any adult with episodes of aggression significant enough to interfere with their daily lives should seek the treatment of a qualified therapist for a complete diagnosis and care plan.
 In many cases, inpatient treatment at a clinic is the best option.
 Treatment for aggression in adults at Pacific Grove will help promote interpersonal relationships, increase satisfaction at home and at work, and positively increase self-image and self-esteem.
 Treatment options at our clinic include:

 Medication: While there is no specific medication to treat aggression, medication may be used at our treatment center to treat and manage physical and mental disorders that may be causing these behaviors.
 This can lead to a reduction in symptoms and aggressive behavior.

 Individual therapy: Individual sessions at our clinic allow adults who struggle with aggression to discuss ways in which the behavior impacts their daily lives.
 Individual therapy will help adults learn how to regulate emotions, identify triggers, and develop better coping strategies.

 Group therapy: Working with others at our treatment center who are similarly struggling with aggression and other mental or physical problems can be a great relief for those who have aggressive tendencies.
-Through group, you will learn anger management skills, coping mechanisms, relaxation exercises, and guided imagery to help you learn new ways of expressing your feelings.
+Through the group, you will learn anger management skills, coping mechanisms, relaxation exercises, and guided imagery to help you learn new ways of expressing your feelings.